apigee-labs/apigee-analytics-collector/README.md

 This utility is built to help Customers who are required to share the API usage report to Apigee as per contractual agreements.

 **Where should I report bugs/errors that I find this utility?**
-You can raise an issue in Github (https://github.com/apigee-labs/apigee-analytics-forwarder/ ) and we will fix it for you.
-You can also raise a support ticket with Apigee.
+Please raise a Support ticket with [Apigee](http://apigee.com/about/support/portal)

 **Who supports this utility?**
 If you run into issues or need help, please raise a support ticket.